taarifa/taarifa_backend/README.md

 python manage.py runserver
 ```

-Run the curl_test script from the console to try sending a report via JSON
+Run the curl_send_report script from the console to try sending a report via JSON